shoyer/stephanhoyer.com/_posts/2015-03-22-numba-vs-cython-how-to-choose.md

 fast scientific Python code.

-Unfortunately, sometimes you need to write your own loop in performance critical paths of your code, and also unfortunately loops in Python are painfully slow.
+Unfortunately, sometimes you need to write your own loop in performance critical paths of your code, and also unfortunately, loops in Python are painfully slow.
 This is where Numba and Cython come in: they both promise the ability to write the inner loop of your code in something that looks a lot like normal Python, but that runs about as fast as handwritten C.